douyimin/CIG-bench/README.md

 ## Quick start

 The first time you build a predictor, the corresponding `.pth` checkpoint is downloaded into a local cache.
 Subsequent constructions of the same predictor reuse the cached weights.
+Every predictor returns the result together with the preprocessed seismic that was actually fed to the network, so the paired `(used, result)` tensors can be passed straight into the built-in `visualize(...)` helper.

 ### Fault segmentation